 - Feeling like the stressful situation is happening all over again (flashbacks)

-- Feeling really triggered or anxious when you are reminded of the traumatic situation.
-This may even include physical reactions like quick breathing or sweating.
+- Feeling really triggered or anxious when you are reminded of the traumatic situation (including physical reactions like quick breathing or sweating)

 - Avoiding upsetting memories, thoughts or feelings related to the traumatic event

 - Negative thoughts about yourself, others or the world around you

 - Difficulty in remembering some parts of what happened to you

 - Intense feelings of fear, anger, guilt or shame

 - Reckless or self-destructive behavior

 - Feeling always on edge and/or easily startled